srisi/github_pages_tutorial/README.md

-# website_skeleton.github.io
+# github_pages_tutorial
-A skeleton for a website
+A tutorial for Github Pages